 Stretching from the frozen tundra of remote Canada to the very southern tip of Argentina, the Atlantic Americas Flyway is a major migration route spanning 46 countries, and used by nearly 400 species of birds.
 Sadly, two of these may already have gone extinct – and more will follow unless we act now.

-This fall, America’s migratory birds will put their lives in danger to start a family.
+This summer, America’s migratory birds will put their lives in danger to start a family.

 They’ll travel the length of the Americas, South to North, in an effort to reach their breeding grounds.